ryanramage/couch-worker/README.md

 the callback.
 You can return multiple documents in an array if you like, but you **must** return the original document as one of them (modified so that it passes the `migrated()`predicate).

+This function will always be called from Node.js, so you can use surrounding scope in the module and require other Node modules.

 ## Starting a worker